Business Development > Starting a Business > Getting Started

 At a very early age, from our parents, friends and teachers, we begin developing a sense of limits.
 These are limits of what we can and cannot do and what we can and cannot accomplish.
 It is manifest in many ways such as "we’re not good enough, not smart enough, or not capable enough".
 This sense of limits is based on emotions rather than logic.

 Locus of Control

 Entrepreneurs tend to have a strong internal locus of control.
-Locus of control is a concept defining whether a person believes he/she is in control of his/her future or someone else is in control of it.
+Locus of control is a concept defining whether a person believes they are in control of their future or someone else is in control of it.
 For example, we all know people who believe they have no control over their lives.
 They believe that what happens to them is dictated by outside forces.
-People who feel they are victims of outside forces have an external locus of control – “it’s not my fault this happened to me.”
+People who feel they are victims of outside forces have an external locus of control – "it’s not my fault this happened to me."
 By contrast, entrepreneurs have a very strong internal locus of control.
 They believe their future is determined by the choices they make.

 Control of their Future

 Entrepreneurs want to be self-directed.
 They want to be in control of their activities.
 This is linked to the “locus of control” discussion above.
 Entrepreneurs often don’t fit well in traditional employment positions.
 They don’t want to be told what to do.
 Entrepreneurs know what they want to do and how to do it.

 Entrepreneurs like to create things.
 A business entrepreneur likes to create businesses and organizations.
 Often the more unique the business the better entrepreneurs like it.
 They like the challenge of coming up with new solutions.

 Entrepreneurs may not be the best managers.
 After the organization is built they may lose interest or not have the skills needed to manage the business.
 Just because they are good at creating a business doesn’t mean they will be good at running a business.